zhravan/nixopus/docs/contributing/backend.md

 6. **Update API Documentation**

-   Update the OpenAPI specification in `api/doc/openapi.json` to include your new endpoints.
+   Note that the docs will be updated automatically; the OpenAPI specification in `api/doc/openapi.json` will be updated automatically.

 ## Testing